Let $\mathbb F$ denote a field and let $\mathbb F_p$ denote a prime field with $p$ elements.

 for all $i\in\{1,\ldots,m\}$.
 As a consequence $a_{\sigma(i)}=b_i$, for all $i$. $\qed$

-In PLONK, we use above permutation check to prove the correct wiring of gates, i.e., that witness variables are set or copied correctly across multiple gates.
+In PLONK, we use above permutation check to prove the correct wiring of gates, i.e., that witness variables are set (or copied) correctly across multiple gates.
 Let’s say we have in total $m$ witness variables $(w_1,\ldots,w_m)$.
-We define the following permutation $\sigma\in S_m$: $$ \sigma(i)=j \Longleftrightarrow w_i = w_j. $$ In other words, if some witness variables are equal (i.e., copied), then $\sigma$ permutes the indices of these variables.
-The indices of uncopied variables are left untouched.
-In terms of cycle notation of permutations, this means that all witness variables with indices in a given cycle are the same.
-In fact, we are applying above permutation check lemma with the premise $a=(a_1,\ldots,a_m)=(b_1,\ldots,b_m)$.
-Hence, we are proving that $\sigma(a)=a$.
+Then, we can apply above permutation check lemma with the premise $$ w\coloneqq(w_1,\ldots,w_m)=(a_1,\ldots,a_m)=(b_1,\ldots,b_m) $$ Hence, we are proving that $\sigma(w)=w$.

 Example.

 Let’s say $m=6$ and it holds $w_1=w_3$.
-In this case, the permutation $\sigma$ is given by
+In this case, the permutation $\sigma\in\mathcal{S}_6$ is given by

 $$